sqlitecloud/docs/src/pages/docs/commands/list-users.md

 ---
 title: LIST USERS
-description: The LIST USERS command is used to retrieve a list of all users created in the server.
-The WITH ROLES argument adds also a column with a list of roles associated to each username.
-To restrict the list to all the users that get access to a specific database and/or table you can use the DATABASE and/or TABLE arguments.
+description: The LIST USERS command retrieves a list of all users created on the server
 ---

 ## Syntax